LDexter/DiaCubic/README.md

 # DiaCubic
-A collection of tools for working with 3DJ prints for the sc-peripherals mod
+A collection of tools for working with 3DJ prints from the sc-peripherals Minecraft mod